 Most people are talkers.
-Learn to be a good listener.
+Learn to be a good listener, an active listener.
 This strengthens concentration.
 Focus your attention on understanding the other person's point of view.

 Keep reading below for my tips on how to master this skill.
 Build your power of concentration through better listening.